-3.3.11 Post-Construction
+3.3.10-11 Post-Construction

-3.3.11(a) Post-Construction Stormwater Controls
+3.3.1011(a) Post-Construction Stormwater Controls

-3.3.11(a)(1) Ordinance Review
+3.3.1011(a)(1) Ordinance Review

 The permittee must adopt ordinances, or update existing ordinances, when necessary for compliance with this permit, to address development and redevelopment, and enforcement of post-construction controls.
 The ordinance must provide the authority to conduct plan reviews, conduct inspections, enter into inspection and maintenance agreements, and pursue enforcement.
-If the ordinance is revised during the reporting period, submit a copy of the adopted ordinance with the annual report.
+If the ordinance is revised during the reporting period, submit a copy of the adopted ordinance with the Annual annual Reportreport.